Only Social Work applicants need to pay for their DBS. It costs £46 and can be purchased on our online store.

 Social Work England is a specialist body taking a new approach to regulating social workers in their vital roles.

 We work in partnership with several London boroughs, other organisations in both the public and private sector, along with many service users and carers.
 This is both an academic and a professional qualification.
-The course is approved by the Health and Care Professions Council (HCPC), a statutory regulator of 308,000 health and care professionals from 16 professions in the United Kingdom.
+The course is approved by Social Work England (SWE).

 When it comes to placements, you’ll spend some of your time involved in academic study and the rest in practice within a broad variety of primary and social care settings.
 A practice placement allows you to put theory into practice by working with a range of primary and social care professionals to develop the skills, knowledge and experience required to become a competent social work practitioner.
 Although sometimes initially challenging, practice learning is one of the most interesting and exciting aspects of learning to be a social worker.
 You’ll complete two placements throughout the course: the first placement is 70 days and the second is 100 days.